 - Webinar Sessions; either live or using tapes (hours vary)

-- WisLine Sessions; either live or using tapes (1.5 hours each)
+- Certain WisLine Sessions; using tapes (1.5 hours each)

-- Baseline chief inspector training classes (3 hours, once per term).
+- Chief inspector training classes (3 hours, once per term).

 - SVRS training classes (hours vary).